guillaume-haerinck/cube-beast-editor/README.md

 ### Build for the Web as WASM

 This project support Web Assembly, so it can run in a browser like Google Chrome or Firefox !
 You need to install the [Emscripten](https://emscripten.org/) compiler to get started.
+If you are on windows, it is recommended to use [linux subsystem for windows (WSL 2)](https://docs.microsoft.com/fr-fr/windows/wsl/install-win10), and run the next steps with a linux command line.

 #### Install Emscripten